Tatsinnit/azure-docs/articles/batch/batch-application-packages.md

     }
 }
 ```
+## Debugging
+Debugging node error helps in the weeding out of any possible issue which could be user code related or glitches to the initial package settings.
+Ideally, node will capture these errors and return them as part of node error or Task execution error info.
+To handle these errors, user code need to add error-handling code to your code or use tools like batch labs https://azure.github.io/BatchLabs/ and Batch explorer https://github.com/Azure/azure-batch-samples/tree/master/CSharp/BatchExplorer.

+Please note: Error handling is detailed in this page with: https://docs.microsoft.com/en-us/azure/batch/batch-api-basics#Error handling and the following page contains sample for handling BatchException : https://docs.microsoft.com/en-us/azure/batch/batch-dotnet-get-started

+Connecting to compute node. https://docs.microsoft.com/en-us/azure/batch/batch-api-basics#connecting-to-compute-nodes

+application package error get reported as part of compute node error as category or part of execution information as schduling error.
+In either case the Error Details will be of 2 different types:

+* ApplciationPackageReference error caused by UserError.
+* ApplicaitonPackageReference caused by Application package Internal error.

+### UserError

+The possible cause of this error is usually user driven, for example: bad naming or missing packages

+For example:

+![UserError error details returned from node][13]

+### ApplicaitonPackageError

+The possible cause of this error is the internal process failure mechanism which gets triggered when an unforseen circumstances got trigger.

+For example:

+![ApplicaitonPackageError error details returned from node][14]

 ## Wrap up
 With application packages, you can help your customers select the applications for their jobs and specify the exact version to use when processing jobs with your Batch-enabled service.
 You might also provide the ability for your customers to upload and track their own applications in your service.